LispCookbook/cl-cookbook/performance.md

 For example, SBCL treats type declarations in a [special way][sbcl-type].
 It performs different levels of type checking according to the safety level.
 If safety level is set to 0, no type checking will be performed.
-Thus wrong type specifier might bring a lot of damage.
+Thus a wrong type specifier might cause a lot of damage.

-### More on Type Declaration
+### More on Type Declaration with `declaim`

-If you try to evaluate `declare` form in the top level, you might get the following error:
+If you try to evaluate a `declare` form in the top level, you might get the following error:

 ~~~lisp